IshtarGate/Art/README.md

 # Art

-This is my litte repository for keeping images related to my github account.
+This is my little repository for keeping images related to my github account.